Debate heats up over whether more Maine stores should allow dogs

 While more Maine businesses are becoming pet-friendly, others are cracking down.

-Brooke Lyondame says she’d to bring her dogs with her everywhere she goes.
+Brooke Lyondame says she’d like to bring her dogs with her everywhere she goes.

-“If Maya and Ginger were small enough I could probably just say ‘hop in my purse, we’re going,'” she said.
+“If Maya and Ginger were small enough I could probably just say ‘Hop in my purse, we’re going,'” she said.

-But recently she and her family say they’ve been stopped when trying to bring the dogs when they go shopping.
+But recently she and her family say they’ve been stopped when trying to bring the dogs inside when they go shopping.

 “They told me no dogs allowed unless she’s a service dog.
 They’re my daughters, I’d like to take them wherever I can bring my own kids and treat them as my family,” Sean Dandrea said.

 That’s a problem for people like Gina Philippon.
-She says she sees more stores allowing in pets.
+She says she sees more stores allowing pets inside.

 “Particularly disturbing was the first time I saw one in a supermarket.
-Not only do I find it unsanitary, disgusting, but personally I happen to be very sensitive to dog and cat dander.
+Not only do I find it unsanitary, disgusting, but personally, I happen to be very sensitive to dog and cat dander.
 I’m very allergic,” she said.

 On top of that, in her family, there’s a fear of dogs.

-“I have a 90-year-old family member who has an absolute paralyzing fear of dogs and my fear would be she would come face to face with one in her favorite store,” Philippon said.
+“I have a 90-year-old family member who has an absolute paralyzing fear of dogs, and my fear would be she would come face to face with one in her favorite store,” Philippon said.

-CBS 13’s I-Team called more than a dozen stores to ask about their policies.
+CBS 13’s I-Team called more than a dozen stores around southern Maine to ask about their policies.

-Stores where dogs are allowed:
+Stores where dogs are allowed

 — Lowes